Seskon/Spell-Mastery---Game-Prototype/README.md

 # Spell-Mastery---Game-Prototype
-Prototype for an action rpg with modular spell system
+Prototype for an action rpg with a modular spell system.
+Completely created from scratch on my phone with ACode and Javascript.

-check out the Architecture PDF for a general overview of the Project
+The core of the project is an GameObject Component System that is distributed over Scenes which get rendered to an Html canvas check out the Architecture PDF for a general overview of the Project

-try it on www.seskon.de
+play it on www.seskon.de